CamBuscher/100Days/README.md

 We learned about eventListeners and querySelectors, which should be able to carry the bulk of the workload on this project.
 At least on the stuff I can accomplish in the first couple of phases, before making it more complicated later.

 I'm definitely tired for the first time after school.
 I mean like I could fall asleep right now, but I am excited to knock out this problem!
 Will report back tomorrow with my progress.

+## Day 9

+I got pretty far on my number guesser last night!
+In a pretty short amount of time.
+In about three hours I went from no javascript to a solid product (I uploaded the project in a separate repository, check it out!
+The README has a link to the project).
+I have finished the first two of four phases, which is enough to pass pretty easily, but I will spend a good amount of time tomorrow having a variable range of numbers to be randomly generated and also able to be manipulated by the user.

+I have a plan of action for it and feel fairly confident in how to accomplish that goal, so I'm excited!

+Anywho, today in school we wrapped up our week of javascript learning, which was enlightening and not too difficult.
+We also learned how to best utilize Git and Github and that was really fascinating, both in how we can use it now and how it applies for our actual careers.
+Obviously I have some experience with Github (that's where you're reading this =p), but learning how to use Git locally was new and cool.
+I learned about branches and how to implement code in a safe way and also recall old snapshots of a codebase if I mess it up!

+So that was all pretty exciting.
+Tonight I was a bad student and skipped a potential networking event to go play some pub trivia, but I am not that worried about the missed opportunity.
+There has been about 10 networking events since I started at Turing 9 days ago, and I'm only in week two.
+But still, looking forward to attending more of those in the future.
+If I hear of any cool ones I will share it in our facebook group!

+Basically I needed to